 It was so gorgeous, every single morning we were blown away by where we walked.
 On one side of the river, Bristol rose up from the harbour, on the other, forests and fields of the English countryside.
 The river itself made for an interesting sight as well.
 Connected to the Celtic sea only a few kilometres away, the river rises and falls with the tide, flowing in opposite directions depending on the time of day.
 It’s actually the second largest tidal change on earth, at 15 metres, second only to the Bay of Fundy in Canada.

 Getting Comfortable on North Street

 Having a whole house to ourselves for a month was absolutely incredible.
 The house itself was fantastic and couldn’t have been in a better location.
 We sat right on North Street, the lively, main boulevard of Bedminster, South Bristol.
 Our place, in particular, faced the Bristol Beer Factory, with a vibrant ‘Simpsons’ mural on the side, and Mark’s Bread, one of the best bakeries in town.
 Every morning, the smell of fresh baked, artisan bread would be our wake-up call.
 We probably spent more money than we should have here, but it was totally worth it.

-I’ll get into all the great things about North Street in a later post, but this place had everything we needed.
+You can check out all the great restaurants on North Street in this post, but to sum it up, this place had everything we needed.
 There were so many fantastic restaurants, bars, cafes and shops, our neighbourhood could have been Bristol and that we would have left content.
 But this was the tip of the iceberg.
 The reason we slacked on our work schedule is that the real action was only 20 minutes away.